WeilinChangZJU/VEHCOM-DCEE/README.md

 # Decision-Consistent Online Control for Move-Then-Serve UAV-Enabled ISAC

-This repository contains the experiment code and processed artifacts for **Decision-Consistent Online Control for Move-Then-Serve UAV-Enabled Integrated Sensing and Communication**.

 ## What This Repository Contains

 Simulator and controller code, final experiment runners, final configs, processed summaries, manuscript-ready tables, manuscript-ready figures, and reproducibility documentation.